 Cocaine Detox & Treatment in Saskatchewan

 Cocaine is a powerful stimulant that is often found being abused by people in larger cities and even smaller communities of Saskatchewan.
 Throughout much of 2018 in Saskatchewan, local and federal law enforcement seized large quantities of the drug within the province.
-A cocaine addiction can impact anyone, regardless of what is happening within his or her life.
+Cocaine addiction can impact anyone, regardless of what is happening within his or her life.
 For many people who use cocaine in the province, the drug is often used in combination with alcohol.
 The weekend party crowd is common with users being in their early twenties to mid-thirties.
 Cocaine is a drug that is made from the leaves of the coca plant, that is found in parts of South America.
 The leaves are processed into a fine white powder, and the drug is then smuggled into parts of Canada, where it eventually makes its way throughout the country.
 Some of the cocaine that young people will be using in Saskatchewan will be laced with other drugs such as fentanyl or crystal meth.
 There are significant dangers with using cocaine, and when the drug is laced with fentanyl, the risk of overdose and death is increased.
 Many opioid-related overdoses in the province can be traced back to drugs such as cocaine being laced with dangerous opioids such as fentanyl.
-Struggling with a cocaine addiction in Saskatchewan can be difficult because there may be lengthy waiting lists at provincially funded health services, but private drug rehab in the province will not have wait times.
+Struggling with cocaine addiction in Saskatchewan can be difficult because there may be long waiting lists at provincially funded health services, but private drug rehab in the province will not have wait times.

 How does cocaine affect people in Saskatchewan?